Manage Page Visibility

 Can I apply visibility rules to templates?

-Does page visibility work with other QuoteCloud features like document generation?
+Does page visibility work with document generation and automated workflows?